hoooknew/pancake-spotify-player/docs/features-and-bugs.md

 - [ ] replace the context menu settings with a dialog
   - [ ] add some hotkeys for some settings?

+- [ ] create an option to hide and show the playlist
+- [ ] increase the number of playlist pictures showing when it's made wider
+- [ ] have the location of the playlist window save independently.
+- [ ] increased the amount of logging to identify and fix the startup token crash
+- [ ] reposition docked windows after zoom.

 # Bugs
 - [ ] prevent multiple copies of the app from opening?
 - [ ] can I prevent the downloaded msi from being blocked my windows for free?